This page is intended to support a lecture given by Graham Dolan to the

 Rickett joined the Observatory’s Time Department (time signals and chronometers) at the age of 14, on 18 March 1918, as an unestablished Computer.

 Since 1896, all vacancies on the permanent staff had been filled by competitive examination from the male Temporary Computers – a process that was continued until 1936 when the post of temporary computer was abolished following the removal or the Royal Hospital School from Greenwich to Holbrook.
-Entry to the examination was restricted to people of age 18 to 25.
-Therefore if a computer hadn’t obtained promotion by the age of 26, he would have no prospect of ever being taken on as a permanent member of staff.
-With vacancies at the Junior Assistant grade being rare and normally only arising when an assistant died or retired, some computers would have had virtually no chance of ever gaining promotion, no matter how good they were.
+With vacancies at the Junior Assistant grade being rare, restricted by an age bar and normally only arising when an assistant died or retired, some computers would have had virtually no chance of ever gaining promotion, no matter how good they were.
+In Rickett’s time, the Regulations for Computers stated that ‘every Computer will be liable to be discharged at the age of 23 unless special circumstances should make it desirable to retain his services’.
+Entry to the examination for Junior Assistants is believed to have been restricted to people of age 18 to 26.
+Therefore if a computer hadn’t obtained promotion by the age of 23, or in exceptional circumstances by the age of 26, he would have no prospect of ever being taken on as a permanent member of staff.

 Rickett was lucky enough to gain promotion on 20 March 1923 to the post of Junior Assistant, (the promotion being publically announced on 6 April in the The London Gazette p.2578).
 His promotion came about on the death of Walter Bryant, the Superintendent of Magnetic & Meteorological Department, who had died aged 57 on 31 January following an operation.
 In the cascade of promotions that followed, Bryant’s Assistant post was filled by Witchell.
 His Junior Assistant Higher Grade post was filled by Stevens, whose own Junior Assistant post was then filled by Rickett.
 At that time, there was also one other vacancy that had been held open since the end of the war.
 With his promotion, Rickett received a substatial pay rise.